Universal scaling laws and density slope for dark matter haloes: Scales for self-interacting dark matter

-In addition, due to self-interaction, dark matter halo should have an isothermal core with a maximum core size $r_{cmax}$ by requiring at least one scatter during the age of halos ($t_{age}\approx 1/H_0$), i.e. $\rho_r (\sigma/m) v_r t_{age}=1$ such that (using Eq. \eqref{eq:7})
+In addition, due to self-interaction, dark matter halo should have an isothermal core with a maximum core size $r_{cmax}$ by requiring at least one scatter during the age of haloes ($t_{age}\approx 1/H_0$), i.e. $\rho_r (\sigma/m) v_r t_{age}=1$ such that (using Eq. \eqref{eq:7})

-For cross-section $\sigma/m=0.01m^2/kg$ used in SIDM cosmological simulations \citep{Rocha:2013-Cosmological-simulations-with-self-interacting-dark-matter}, halo core size is between $r_{\eta}$ and the maximum core size $r_{cmax} \approx 1kpc$.
+For cross-section $\sigma/m=0.01m^2/kg=0.1cm^2/g$ used in SIDM cosmological simulations \cite{Rocha:2013-Cosmological-simulations-with-self-interacting-dark-matter}, halo core size is between $r_{\eta}$ and the maximum core size $r_{cmax} \approx 1kpc$.
 In other words, maximum core size $r_{cmax}$ formed from self-interaction (not any other mechanisms) can be used to identify the cross-section of postulated self-interaction.

-In hydrodynamic turbulence, the smallest length scale $\eta=(\nu^3/\varepsilon)^{1/4}$ \citep{Kolmogoroff:1941-Dissipation-of-energy-in-the-l} is determined by the fluid viscosity $\nu$ and rate of energy cascade $\varepsilon$.
+In hydrodynamic turbulence, the smallest length scale $\eta=(\nu^3/\varepsilon)^{1/4}$ \cite{Kolmogoroff:1941-Dissipation-of-energy-in-the-l} is determined by fluid viscosity $\nu$ and rate of energy cascade $\varepsilon$.
 The kinetic energy is injected at large scale and cascaded down to small scales.
 Below scale $\eta$, structures (eddies) are destroyed by viscous force and kinetic energy is dissipated into heat to increase system entropy (Fig. \ref{fig:S1}).
 Here $\varepsilon$ can be a variable manually controlled or adjusted by the rate of energy injection on large scale.
-For faster mixing, thinking about stirring the coffee-milk fluid harder (the larger $\varepsilon$), the scale $\eta$ would be smaller and mixing would be faster on that scale.
-However, for dark matter flow in our universe, inverse (NOT direct) energy cascade is required for structure formation on large scales.
-The rate of energy cascade $\varepsilon_u$ is a constant on small scales $r<r_l$, which should be a fundamental property of dark matter.
-Therefore, for self-interacting dark matter, it should be interesting and might be challenging to identify the potential mechanism on how the halo structure is generated on the smallest scale $r_\eta$ along with the increasing system entropy, as this is exactly opposite to what we see in turbulence.
+For faster mixing, thinking about stirring the coffee-milk fluid harder (the larger $\varepsilon$), the scale $\eta$ would be smaller and mixing would be faster due to greater velocity on that scale.
+However, for dark matter flow in our universe, inverse (NOT direct) energy cascade is required for hierarchical structure formation on large scales.
+The rate of energy cascade $\varepsilon_u$ is a constant on small scales $r<r_l$ that cannot be manually controlled, which should be a fundamental constant relevant to dark matter properties.
+Finally, for self-interacting dark matter, it should be interesting to identify the smallest and greatest halo core size ($r_{\eta}$ and $r_{cmax}$) to constrain the cross-section using Eqs. \eqref{eq:22-3} and \eqref{eq:22}.